 Superior (Picketpost Mountain)

-The three major sources in western New Mexico, Antelope Wells, Mule Creek, and Red Hill have all been reported by Findlow and Bolognese (1980, 1982), and recently quantitatively analyzed by Hughes (1988a).
+Three of the major sources in western New Mexico, Antelope Wells, Mule Creek, and Red Hill have all been reported by Findlow and Bolognese (1980, 1982), and quantitatively analyzed by Hughes (1988a).
 The information offered here is additional updated material gathered before Hughes (1988a) study.

 Red Hill source material does not often appear in archaeological context in central and southern Arizona probably due to intervening sources in eastern and central Arizona (Shackley 1986a).
 Antelope Wells material does appear in Archaic and Hohokam sites throughout central Arizona probably since it is the only source in the southeastern Arizona/southwestern New Mexico region.

-The Gwynn Canyon, Mule Creek, and Red Hill sources may be have magmatic affinity through the extensive late Tertiary silicic volcanism in western New Mexico (Elston et al. 1976).
-All three sources, especially Mule Creek and Red Hill, are associated with the large Tertiary ash flows and lavas (Tur and Tdrn) in the region (see Weber and Willard 1959; Willard and Weber 1958).
-The relatively similar trace chemistry of these three sources could be the result of common magmatic origin.
+The sources in western and southwestern New Mexico and eastern Arizona are part of the Mogollon-Datil Volcanic Province and have magmatic affinity through the extensive late Tertiary silicic volcanism in western New Mexico and re-melting the granite basement (Elston et al. 1976; Shackley et al. 2017).
+All these sources are associated with the large Tertiary ash flows and lavas (Tur and Tdrn) in the region (see Weber and Willard 1959; Willard and Weber 1958).
+The relatively similar trace chemistry of these three sources are the result of common magmatic origin.
 Elston et al. (1976) suggest that most of this material was emplaced between 43 and 21 million years ago concentrated in an area extending from the San Augustine Plains to about 150 km south (the Mogollon-Datil Province) including the Antelope Wells source.
-They divide the rocks into two suites: a calc-alkaline suite (CAS; dating from 43 to 29 m.y.b.p.) and a high silica rhyolite suite (HSR; dating from 32 to 21 m.y.b.p).
+They divide the rocks into two suites: a calc-alkaline suite (CAS; dating from 43 to 29 m.y.b.p.) and a high silica rhyolite suite (HSR; dating from 32 to 21 m.y.b.p), the latter the eruptive dates of the Mogollon-Datil obsidian.
 The marekanites in these sources are further examples of the Tertiary age remnants that have been resistant to hydration.
-In the case of Mule Creek and Gwynn Canyon of the HSR suite, the silica rich contents probably saved them from rapid hydration.
+In this case, the silica rich contents and low water content probably saved them from rapid hydration.

 Mule Creek Regional Source